toaderflorin/eksia/_posts/2017-09-23-weird-html.markdown

 icon: "html-icon.png"
 categories:
 ---
 If you have worked with another layout engine other than HTML, you probably think that HTML is really hacky and unpredictable.
-And you wouldn't be mistaken to think that. *Sometimes things expand to fill the available spaces.
+And you wouldn't be mistaken to think that.
+Sometimes things expand to fill the available spaces.
 Sometimes they don't.
 Sometimes you specify a margin and it is respected.
-Sometimes it's not.* Most developers would feel your pain.
-But here's the thing:
+Sometimes it's not.
+Most developers would feel your pain, but here's the thing:

 *HTML evolved overtime, and sometimes a bit chaotically.
 It wasn't thought out from the start in its current form.*

-But as web developers, we need to use it so we still need to understand its quirks.
-And we need to understand the fundamental phylosophy: HTML was designed to describe pages that flow vertically, as opposed to say something like PDF documents which don't flow AT ALL (they have **fixed layout**).
-Mobile applications are also not really designed to flow so a lot of the UI elements like labels have fixed positions.
+Yet as web developers, we need to use it so we still need to understand its quirks.
+And we need to understand the fundamental philosophy: HTML was designed to describe pages that flow vertically, as opposed to say something like PDF documents which don't flow AT ALL (they have **fixed layout**).
+Mobile applications are also not really designed to flow so a lot of the UI elements like labels and buttons have fixed positions.
 Desktop applications (both Windows and MacOS) are somewhere in between because you can resize the application window.
 Keep this in mind: *the browser usually assumes you read the content in the webpage from top to bottom and you use the scroll bar to navigate*.
 The Facebook wall would be a perfect example of this philosophy.

-A byproduct of this assumption is that divs expand to fill the whole available space horizontaly but not vertically.
+A byproduct of this assumption is that divs expand to fill the whole available space horizontally but not vertically.
 As a web developer, you are also expected to take into account the possibility the user might change the zoom factor of the page (to increase font-size), so it's important that the application is responsive.
 Not to mention he or she might view the webpage from a mobile device.

 Before we explain the more quirky aspects of HTML, we need to have a basic overview of the box layout of the elements: